 In order to transition their enterprises beyond generations, family businesses must embrace what is known as conscious ownership.
 To do this, they must move from being conscious operators to conscious owners.
 We explore how families can deliberately focus on ownership to future-proof their enterprises.

 Wealth management within one lifespan is already challenging.
-And making sure that this wealth will both last throughout generations and continue to grow for future one's lifetimes, is an exponentially complicated task that requires experienced and sophisticated expertise.
-There is already so much to take into consideration and then when you add the complexities of family politics into the mix, the task becomes that much more ominous.
-But as with most tricky terrains, with a thoroughly considered, pre-emptive, and future-focused-thinking, there is no reason why future generations' wealth should come under threat each time generational change is on the horizon.
+Making sure that it will both last and continue to grow for future one's lifetimes, is a complicated task that requires expertise.
+Still, there is no reason why future generations' wealth should come under threat each time generational change is on the horizon.

 Most family offices can agree that networking is an integral part of their business, something that opens doors to many opportunities.
 Despite this, many family offices still don’t seem to invest in developing proper networks.
 What should family offices look for when networking and what are the benefits of a sustainable network?